blazejdolicki/rissl/README.md

-# ssl-histo
+# Self-supervised learning with group
+equivariant networks for histopathological images
-Repository containing code for my MSc thesis.
+Repository containing code for my MSc thesis "Self-supervised learning with group equivariant networks for histopathological images".
 Keep in mind that the commands mentioned below apply for Linux and will often not work on other operating systems.
 ## Installation
 TODO